Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 2/Week 2 Reading Notes.md

 ***Multimodal fission, on the other hand, is the process of physically acting or reacting to the data just provided.
 Following the fusion process, the fission will split the semantic result into action/s to be sent to the actuators.
 While the result of the fusion process provides the action to be implemented, the fission process splits the action into smaller details sent to the actuators to carry out the action or event for implementation."***

-The above just means that fusion is the process of "composing" and "correlating" data from "multiple sensors" (so the data isn't necessarily combined in the sense that it is merged together, but rather that all inputs are taken into account relative to one another.)
+The above just means that fusion is the process of "composing" and "correlating" data from "multiple sensors" (so the data isn't necessarily combined in the sense that it is merged together, but rather that all inputs are taken into account, both by themselves and in relation to one another, to make a decision on what to ultimately output).

-After fusion takes place and something is computed (e.g. once visual and audio information is "fused" and interpreted,) fission will take place where, depending on the result of the fusion, spit back out information where the user can then take action.
+After fusion takes place and something is computed (e.g. once visual and audio information is "fused" and interpreted,) fission will take place where, depending on the result of the fusion, spit back out information.

 An example of this might be a smart robot that cleans up the room for a user.
 The user might tell the robot "Hey, clean up the mess of Legos over there" while pointing at the pile of Legos.
 The robot will combine both the audio (what the user said) and video (where the user pointed) to interpret the message, and then the robot will perform "fission" based on this action by carrying out multiple instructions.
 The robot may first say "Got it, cleaning up the Legos," before moving to the cleanup site and begin putting stuff away.
-In some way, fission should convey to the user what is going on (as per the diagram abov.e) In the robots case, this is the act of physically going to the cleanup site and putting stuff away.
+In some way, fission should convey to the user what is going on (as per the diagram above) In the robots case, this is the act of physically going to the cleanup site and putting stuff away.

 #### Modality One: The Human Body
 Remember that modality just means a "mode" of input or communication.
 One of these, of course, is vision.
 In the case of HCI, one way a computer can interact with us is through computer vision (where a computer interprets data of the world around it through visual means.)
 As an example, when developing video games, it might be useful to create character models and animations through examining human bodily motion.
 One way to achieve this is through marker-based tracking:

 ![[Pasted image 20240729014205.png]]

 A bunch of small devices that knew their locations relative to one another (or sometimes markers are simply brightly colored balls on a black backdrop to make them easy to detect in video software where afterwards, the positions of the balls can be triangulated based on multiple camera angles and then easily loaded into some sort of 3D model.)
 Indeed, this is an example of human computer interaction.
 Making a character model from "scratch" with a dual-modality system (say, computer and keyboard) would take far, far longer to do.
 This special suit allows us to interface with a computer to transfer information about human bodily pose much faster.
-The problems with this approach should be quite obvious -- it requires a special suit, and sometimes sophisticated equipment.
+The drawbacks with this approach should be quite obvious -- it requires a special suit, and sometimes sophisticated equipment.

 Markerless tracking is also used, which is essentially just a neural network model specifically trained on datasets to segment different parts of the human body so that an outline of the pose the individual is making can be made: